Skip to content

 Platform support

-OS Docker npx/npm Tested by
+OS Docker Node from source Tested by

-Linux (Fedora) @lexoyo
+Linux (Fedora) Yes Yes @lexoyo

 macOS community-tested community-tested